Mother to Baby NC

 Pregnancy Exposure Riskline

 If you are worried that medicines, alcohol or chemicals may have hurt your unborn baby, call the Pregnancy Exposure Riskline and get free, confidential information from a caring health care professional.
 This service is for all North Carolinians including mothers, fathers, doctors, nurses, social workers and parents wanting to adopt a child.
-This service is provided by the North Carolina Teratogen Information Service and Fullerton Genetics Center at Mission Hospitals, who are members of the Organization of Teratology Information Specialist (OTIS).
+This service is provided by MothertoBaby North Carolina Teratogen Information Service and Fullerton Genetics Center at Mission Hospitals, who are members of MotherToBaby, a service of the non-profit Organization of Teratology Information Specialists, is dedicated to providing evidence-based information to mothers, health care professionals, and the general public about medications and other exposures during pregnancy and while breastfeeding.

 Alcohol and other harmful exposures, known as teratogens are defined as any agent, substance or occurrence which can induce abnormalities in the developing embryo or fetus.